Fu-StarsLights/eap-suport/README.md

                               automatically refreshed.
-The password is required -pwd,--password <password>  set device safe password -c,--copy <remove path>     copy Directory to the remote directory -h, --help                  display help for command
+The password is required -pwd,--password <password>  set device safe password -c,--copy <remove path>     copy Directory to the remote directory -s,--sync <remove path>     synchronize the current folder to the remote end in real time -h, --help                  display help for command
 ```